 Five or six written homework assignments, roughly one week in length, will comprise 20% of your grade.
 Due dates for all homeworks will be announced in class.
-Note that some labs may have a graded component that will be added to the homework or project that is next due.

 The remaining 8% of your grade will be a project comprised of a physical model of some [portion of] computer hardware or a working set of virtual circuits that model a part of a simplified CPU.
-The project also entails creating a poster and giving a presentation during the 2024 Comp Org Crazy Model Expo.
+The project also entails creating a poster and giving a presentation during the 2023 Comp Org Crazy Model Expo.
 A portion of the grade will be determined by your peers.
 More details about the project will be given as the due date nears.